Skip to main content

 1. Hiding Credentials Behind a Single "About" Page

 Most CPA firms list their credentials once on an About page and never reference them again.
 AI platforms evaluate trust on a per-page basis.
 If your tax preparation guide does not include the author's CPA credential and license state, AI treats it as unattributed financial content, which is essentially disqualified under YMYL rules.
+We work with one business per market.
+Check if yours is still open.

 2. Treating All Services as One Page